MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 Here are some strategies to mitigate many fault scenarios.

-- [Availability Zones](/azure/availability-zones/az-overview#availability-zones) (AZ) allows highly-available regional deployments across different data centers within a region.
+- [Availability Zones](/azure/availability-zones/az-overview#availability-zones) (AZ) allows highly available regional deployments across different data centers within a region.
 Nearly all Azure services are available in either a zonal configuration (where service is pinned to a specific zone) or zone-redundant configuration (where the platform automatically ensures the service spans across zones and can withstand a zone outage).
 These configurations allow for fault-tolerance up to a datacenter level.

 To maximize reliability, consider using multiple Azure regions to ensure regional fault tolerance, so that application availability remains even when an entire region goes down.
 When designing a multi-region application, consider different deployment strategies, such as active-active and active-passive, alongside application requirements, because there are significant trade-offs between each approach.